Scott Tillitt

 See above about floating around various places (home, BEAHIVE, Main Street establishments).
 I have my hands in a number of things and wear a number of hats on my head and sometimes I just need to physically change my location as I change hats.
 I also get inspiration (which for me is actual creative work) by hiking outside and exploring the region.

-The inside of BEAHIVE in Beacon
+The interior of the previous BEAHIVE space in Beacon

 One reason I was reticent about moving here from the city is because at the time the city was such an inspiring, energizing place for me.
 I soon realized after moving here that it’s also a stifling place (and has only become more so) and now I do my best creative work just being here.